mapoulos/callimachus-gregory-nazianzus-diss/dissertation/Dissertation.md

 :::

 ::: {custom-style="AbbreviationsNote"}
 I have abbreviated the names of books of the Bible according to the SBL Handbook of Style.
 Abbreviations of Greek patristic authors follow those of Lampe.
-For classical authors I have followed the abbreviations of *OCD*, when available with the following exceptions:
+For classical authors I have followed the abbreviations of the *OCD*, when available with the following exceptions:

   \\
 Call. = Callimachus of Cyrene